22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of Heidi Callier Design

 Wood cabinetry is a perfect fit for a farmhouse kitchen.
 It adds warmth and texture to the space while providing a classic and timeless look.
-Natural wood finishes like oak, pine, and maple are popular for farmhouse kitchen cabinets.
+Natural wood finishes, such as oak, pine, and maple, are popular choices for farmhouse kitchen cabinets.
 Distressed or weathered finishes can also add to the rustic feel of the space.

 Wood Kitchen Cabinets